Atta-Tan/simple-custom-training-dataset-yolov8-vehicle-counting/README.md

 For counting vehicle objects, YOLOv8 was trained by using COCO128 datasets, so YOLOv8 training wieght, internal parameters, can be used to detect and classify any vehicle classes in COCO128 dataset such as car, motorcycle, bus, and truck easily and accurately.
 But if we want to use it for any custom classes, we need to train our custom training weight first.
 This model also supports training mode that we can train any custom datasets for some specific object detection and classification.

+For the counting method, this system use OpenCV to create a referenced line to count any vehicle object that move through the line.

-In this project, I will show how to easily setup process and run counting py file using YOLOv8 first, and the next step, I will display how to train custom data weight for my specific task, to classify 11 different vehicle classes.
+In this project, I will show how to easily setup process and run counting py file using original weight of YOLOv8 first, and the next step, I will display how to train custom data weight for my specific task, to classify 11 different vehicle classes.

 more information about Ultralytics: https://docs.ultralytics.com/